Existence and multiplicity for elliptic problems with quadratic growth in the gradient: The link between problems and

 for $u\in X$.
 Then implies that the quantity $E_h(u)$ defines a norm on $X$ which is equivalent to the standard norm, and This last property implies that the operator $-\Delta - h $ satisfies the maximum principle in $\Omega$, that is, if $-\Delta u - hu \ge 0$ in $X^{-1}$ for some $u\in X$, then $u^-\in X$ yields $u^-\equiv0$ in $\Omega$. \end{lemma}

 \begin{proof} The first statement trivially follows from the Sobolev embedding and the fact that for any $v \in X,$

 Here $2^* = \frac{2N}{N-2}$ and

 is the optimal constant in Sobolev's inequality.
 Note $C_N$ depends only on $N$; the exact value of $C_N$ can be found in \cite{Ta}.
-The maximum principle is obtained by multiplying $-\Delta u - hu \ge 0$ by $u^-$ and by integrating. \end{proof} In the rest of the paper we shall assume that the constant $\ov{c}>0$ in the main theorems is fixed so small that \\ \\ $(H2)^\prime$ \centerline{$||c_0 + \mu f^+||_{\frac{N}{2}} < C_N^{-1}.$}\\ \\ By (H2), this can be ensured by taking
+The maximum principle is obtained by multiplying $-\Delta u - hu \ge 0$ by $u^-$ and by integrating. \end{proof}

+{\bf Definition}. {\it In the rest of the paper we assume that the constant $\ov{c}>0$ in the main theorems is fixed so small that